 Summer’s here and the beach is right!
 It’s hard to pick just one favorite spot to wind down and relax in the sun.
-So, we asked you—our readers for help find the best beaches in Italy!
-Let us know if you’re planning to go to any of these beaches in a comment at the end, or tag us on Instagram.
+So, we asked you, our readers, to recommend their favorite beaches in Italy!
+Let us know if you’re planning to go to any of these spots in a comment at the end, or tag us on Instagram.
 We love hearing from you and so grateful for the follows and feedback!

 Villa Valentina (Levanto)